daviddalpiaz/appliedstats/anova.md

 ## [1] "A" "B" "C" "D"
 ```

 Here, 48 rats were randomly assigned both one of three poisons and one of four possible treatments.
-The experimenters then measures their survival time in tens of hours.
+The experimenters then measured their survival time in tens of hours.
 A total of 12 groups, each with 4 replicates.

 Before running any tests, we should first look at the data.
 We will create **interaction plots**, which will help us visualize the effect of one factor, as we move through the levels of another factor.